Agbiolab logo

 What do the analyses measure?

-Free Fatty Acid Content is commonly called the “percent
+Free Fatty Acid Content (FFA) is commonly called the

-acidity” or “free acidity percent”.
-High values are a rough
+“percent acidity” or “free acidity percent”.
+High values are

-indicator of poor fruit quality or improper handling prior to
+a rough indicator of poor fruit quality or improper handling

-milling.
-Free acidity arises with the hydrolytic breakdown of the
+prior to milling.
+Free acidity arises with the hydrolytic

-Peroxide Value is a rough indicator of the amount of primary
+Peroxide Value (PV) is a rough indicator of the amount

-oxidation within the oil.
-A high value indicates that the olive
+of primary oxidation within the oil.
+A high value indicates

 Ultraviolet (UV) absorbency is an indicator of oxidation,